captainmarkos/api-mfa/README.md

-## API Auth Key with 2FA
+## API Auth Keys with 2FA

 In **[API Auth Keys with Rails](README-part-1.md)** we implement API key authentication without using Devise.
 This part for API auth keys with 2FA builds on the former.

 Here we are going to add 2FA into the app authentication flow.
-This should cover how to implement a flexible second factor model which can be extended to support other types of second factors such as backup codes and U2F hardwardware keys.
+This should cover how to implement a flexible second factor model which can be extended to support other types of second factors such as backup codes and U2F hardware keys.

 - [Before Getting Started](#before-getting-started)
 - [Creating a Second Factor Table](#creating-a-second-factor-table)